Many think of manga as nothing more than "comics from Japan"—which is true to an extent, but there are some big differences.

 Water flowing out of the eyes like waterfalls indicates extreme joy or sadness, and it's usually played for comedic effect.
 When the emotion is pushed beyond its limit, the water doesn't just stick to the face—it can splash out sideways in greater volume.

 When the eyes are blank (or nearly blank with barely visible pupils), the character is shocked or afraid.
 Less commonly, it can be used to indicate unconsciousness or being knocked out.

 Blank eyes can also be used in tandem with other iconography to amplify those expressions.
 For example, blank eyes with blushed cheeks can indicate heightened embarrassment, while blank eyes with shadowed lines over the face can indicate heightened fear.

-A character with pinkish ovals on the cheeks represents a blush that’s more indicative of happiness and cheerfulness rather than affection or romantic interest.
-It usually means the character is in a good mood and/or in the presence of someone they’re comfortable with.
+Pink ovals on a character's cheeks represents a blush, but it's a blush that's more more indicative of happiness and cheerfulness than affection or romantic interest.
+It usually means the character is in a good mood and/or in the presence of someone they're comfortable with.